-- Wholesale revenue from books published sales volume of magazines and distributed to bookstores and other sales channels : such as education institutions and library etc. - and total sales of Company's own publications in 2010, 2009 and 2008 represents 7.36%, 7.55% and 6.92% of sales revenue respectively. - Magazines total revenue from advertising publishing and "SE-ED Kiddy Camp".
-Organizing academic seminar and technology product sales. - Total Revenue from consolidated financial statements - Total Revenue from financial statements in which the equity method is applied to investment - \ In the fourth quarter of 2009 the Company had a consolidated financial statement with Plearnpat Co.Ltd, the operator of Plearnpattana School because Mr.Thanong Chotisorayuth, the Managing Director of the Company, became the Director of Plearnpattana School, resulting in the Company's authority to control the operation and finance policy.
+- 2 Wholesale revenue from books published sales volume of magazines and distributed to bookstores and other sales channels : such as education institutions and library etc. - 1 and 2 total sales of Company's own publications in 2011, 2010 and 2009 represents 6.89%, 7.36% and 7.55% of sales revenue respectively. - 3 Magazines total revenue from advertising publishing and "SE-ED Kiddy Camp".
+Organizing academic seminar and technology product sales. - In the fourth quarter of 2009 the Company had a consolidated financial statement with Plearn Patt Co.Ltd, the operator of Plearnpattana School because Mr. Thanong Chotisorayuth, the Managing Director of the Company, chairs the position of acting school director of Plearnpattana School, resulting in the Company's authority to control the operation and finance policy.